silent-code/RoboND-Kinematics-Project/writeup_template.md

 ## Project: Kinematics Pick & Place
-This projected demonstrated that we could do math from the 1980s.
+This project demonstrated that we could do math from the 1980s.

 [//]: # (Image References)